Here Are 7 Types Of Birth Control In Malaysia & How Much They Cost

 Contraception, or birth control, is sadly still a taboo topic in Malaysia and people often avoid the conversation until an accident happens

 However, it doesn't have to be that way.
-We need to talk about this because contraception is crucial not only for safe sex, but also for women who deal with really bad menstrual issues.
+We need to talk about contraception because it is crucial not only for safe sex and preventing pregnancy, but also for women who deal with really bad menstrual issues.

 Plus, there is no such thing as a birth control method that is perfect for everyone.